Skip To Main Content text.skipToNavigation

 What mattresses are best for back pain?

-In terms of mattress type, memory foam or orthopaedic mattresses are often recommended for back and neck pain.
+When it comes to mattress type, memory foam or orthopaedic mattresses are often recommended for back and neck pain.
 This is because they are specially designed to provide adequate support to the spine and avoid stiff joints come morning.

 What mattresses are best for allergies?

-If allergies are your main concern then it’s important to get a mattress type that won’t cause them to flare up.
+If allergies are your main concern, it’s important to get a mattress type that won’t cause them to flare up.
 Mattresses made from man-made materials are often recommended as they typically feature hypoallergenic properties that can help ease the symptoms of sensitive skin or respiratory problems such as asthma.
 It is recommended to avoid mattresses that contain natural fillings such as wool or mohair that may flair up allergies.
 Take a look at popular hypoallergenic brands below to find the perfect mattress for allergy sufferers.

 What mattresses are best for overheating?

-If you’re prone to a high temperature during the night, your main focus should be which type of mattress you opt for.
+If you’re prone to a high temperature during the night, your focus should be on which type of mattress you opt for.
 ActiGel mattresses are recommended for this, as the gel filling is specially designed to help regulate temperature and keep you cool.
 You could also opt for a naturally filled mattress, which contains breathable layers of natural fillings, such as wool, silk, cotton and mohair.

 Experience the magic of a restful night's sleep and uncover the key to unlocking deep, rejuvenating slumber with our Sleep Cycle Calculator.
 Say goodbye to restless nights and hello to fresher mornings.